masanthey/WizToo/README.md

 # WizToo
- A simple 2D  game ( casual ) on unity
+ A simple 2D  game ( casual, Android ) on unity